Qatar Airways and Qsuite

 There are more places to go and things to do based on my research, like the Zubarah Fort, Aspire Tower, Villaggio Mall, Barzan Towers, Sand Dune Adventure, and the Sheikh Faisal Bin Qassim Al Thani Museum.
 Four houses in Msheireb Downtown Doha have been transformed into Msheireb Museums, unique galleries that tell the story of Qatar’s history.
 There are 50,000 rare and valuable printed items stored in the heritage library at the Qatar National Library.
 The city has 540 km of cycle routes waiting to open in the country by the end of 2022, Since I had only 6 hours, I focused my route only at the waterfront.

-My flight landed in the midnight, and the airport was still very busy – it took quite some time (as usual) to get through the customs.
-I was told by the uber driver that the airport gets busy during night time, probably because lots of connecting flights landed during that period.
+My flight landed at midnight, and the airport was still very busy – it took quite some time (as usual) to get through the customs.
+I was told by the Uber driver that the airport gets busy during night time, probably because lots of connecting flights landed during that period.

 In general, I feel safe walking around in Doha and it’s easy to get an Uber.
 I used uber and credit card and my entire stay in Doha was cash-free.
 The Doha Metro, the city’s subway system recently becomes operational in May 2019, it has 4 lines and currently, 13 stations are in service.
 It won the top spot in the excellent product design category at Innotrans, the world’s biggest train festival.
 I don’t have a chance to use it yet, but I would probably consider trying it the next time I visit Doha.